An Herb Can Be Powerful Medicine

 VITAL SIGN 3: A potent herbal extract concentrate should have a distinct fragrance . . .

 Fragrance is medicine.
 With aromatic/fragrant herbs, the therapeutic response is rapid and significant.
 If an ad states “best quality,” but you can’t smell fragrance in the bottle containing “concentrated” fragrant herbs, be wary— the herbs used may have been picture perfect at harvest, but evidently they’re no longer potent.
-The industrial processing technique called “spray drying” is mostly to blame.
+The industrial processing technique called “spray drying” is largely to blame.

 VITAL SIGN 4: A potent herbal extract concentrate should have oils you can feel . . .